見出し画像

 Concepts to think about what living bodies can do

-Dewey and Gendlin’s review of the history of physics can further highlight Gendlin’s idea that to understand the living processes of plants, animals, and humans, we should not pretend that we, as observers, did not exist but that we should also be included in the consideration:
+Dewey and Gendlin’s review of the history of physics can further highlight Gendlin’s idea that to understand the living processes of plants, animals, and humans, we should not pretend that we, as observers, did not exist but should also be included in the consideration.
+Let us first follow Dewey's argument, then Gendlin's:

 Mind is no longer a spectator beholding the world from without ....
 From knowing as an outside beholding to knowing as an active participant in the drama of an on-moving world is the historical transition whose record we have been following.
 (Dewey, 1929, p.
 291 [LW 4, 232])